Last updated 29th May 2026.

 AdWords Scripts

-AdWords Scripts seem to have no limit to their uses.
 If you’re good with coding you can create your own scripts, but even if you’re not very skilled at coding you can find lots of free ready-made ones online.
 This blog has some great ones ready for you to copy and paste or customise.

-My top AdWords Scripts are:
+Our top AdWords Scripts are:

-My top tips for using AdWords Scrips are:
+Our top tips for using AdWords Scrips are:

-• Preview all scripts (especially ones that don’t just bring you information but actually make changes to the account)
+- Preview all scripts (especially ones that don’t just bring you information but actually make changes to the account)

 Auction Insights

-This report is useful if you have a client which is really focused on beating their competitors, because it gives a nice indication of your performance in ad auctions compared to competitors who are eligible to show for the same terms.
+This report is useful if you have a client who is really focused on beating their competitors, because it gives a nice indication of your performance in ad auctions compared to competitors who are eligible to show for the same terms.

-The biggest drawback of this report is that the data is not totally accurate, because it is only taken from keywords which have lots of search demand and impressions, rather than lower search volume keywords which might actually be your money-makers.
+The biggest drawback of this report is that the data is not totally accurate, because it is only taken from keywords that have lots of search demand and impressions, rather than lower search volume keywords which might actually be your money-makers.

 It’s a great report to use as an indication of performance, rather than as an exact science.